roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

  - Autodoll Dreams in a Decaying World
 tags:
  - webnovel translation
-note: Quite a time it took, isn't it.
+note: "Quite a time it took, isn't it.
 But bear no fright.
-The time was spent on improvement of web-site (please inform me via Twitter or Discord if you find some flaw) and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a typeface—to no avail! almost.)
+The time was spent on improvement of web-site (please inform me via Twitter or Discord if you find some flaw) and editing a previous chapters <span style='white-space: nowrap;'>٩(๑`^´๑)۶</span> <br>(Only two of the days were consumed by searching for a typeface—to no avail! almost.)"
 chapter-link: https://kakuyomu.jp/works/4852201425154961396/episodes/1177354054884553982
 chapter-type:
  - extra